 Elsdon subdivision: extending from the south side of Chicago to Griffith, IN, this trackage belongs to Canadian National.
 However, in 2013 CSX was granted an easement on it by CN, and it is now controlled and operated by CSX from Chicago to Munster as if it were their own property.
 CSX also acquired trackage rights on the remaining segment between Munster and Griffith.
 For more on this sub, see the CN section of this page.

 Barr Yard near Riverdale, Illinois, is CSX's major classification yard.
 It is flat-switched and fairly small, requiring CSX to have some of their classification work done in yards belonging to other roads.
+As of 2017, attempts were made to downsize the yard, so its future is unclear at this point.
 CSX also has two intermodal terminals in the Chicago area: Bedford Park, located on the south edge of Clearing Yard, and 59th Street (a former Pennsy yard) on B&OCT's Blue Island sub.
 Auto rack classification is done at IHB's Gibson Yard.

 The Woodland sub is dispatched from Jacksonville, Florida.
-Except for the Ft.Wayne line, all others are controlled from Calumet City, Illinois.
+Except for the Ft.Wayne line, all routes are controlled either from Jacksonville, Florida or Calumet City, Illinois.

 NS has two major routes entering Chicago from the east, a minor one from the south plus trackage rights routes from Peoria and Decatur.